What is PTEN hamartoma tumor syndrome?

 Genetic testing for PTEN hamartoma tumor syndrome is a complex process.
 Those thinking about testing should take time to consider the benefits and risks.
 They should discuss the process with a genetic counselor before testing is done.
-If they choose testing, they should review the test results with the doctor or genetic counselor to be sure they understand the meaning of the results.
+If they choose testing, they should review the test results with the health care provider or genetic counselor to be sure they understand the meaning of the results.

 Sometimes children or adults with PTEN hamartoma tumor syndrome can feel sad, anxious or angry.
 Parents who pass on a PTEN mutation to one or more of their children can feel guilty.
 Some people with a PTEN mutation could have trouble getting disability coverage, life insurance, or long-term care insurance in some states.
-Read more about genetic discrimination can be found at www.ginahelp.org.
+More information about genetic discrimination can be found at www.ginahelp.org.

 Are there other special health care needs for children with PTEN hamartoma tumor syndrome?